Durability v5

 • Lag Control looks at the commit scope mechanism which dynamically throttle nodes according to the slowest node and regulates how far out of sync nodes may go when a database node goes out of service.

-• Synchronous Commit examines a commit scope mechanism which works in a similar fashion to legacy synchronous replication, but from within the commit scope framework.
+• Synchronous Commit examines a commit scope mechanism that works in a similar fashion to legacy synchronous replication, but from within the commit scope framework.

 Working with commit scopes

-• Administering addresses how a PGD cluster with Group Commit in use should be managed.
+• Administering addresses how to manage a PGD cluster with Group Commit in use.

-• Limitations lists the various combinations of durability options which are not currently supported or not possible.
-Do refer to this before deciding on a durability strategy.
+• Limitations lists the various combinations of durability options that aren't currently supported or aren't possible.
+Refer to this before deciding on a durability strategy.

 • Internal timing of operations compares legacy replication with PGD's async and synchronous operations, especially the difference in the order by which transactions are flushed to disk or made visible.